LovenseFunny/LovenseRBLX/README.md

 # People

 [Lyssa](https://github.com/imLyssa) - Developed & tested the project, extremely horny for no reason\
-[James Bandz](https://github.com/jamesbandz) - Stupid idiot (Wrote the wiki and helped me out with Lua cause I forgot everything)\
+[James Bandz](https://github.com/jamesbandz) - Most awesome individual ever (Wrote the wiki and helped me out with Lua cause I forgot everything)\
 [Hovac](https://www.youtube.com/c/hovacc) - Also a stupid idiot (contributed nothing but wanted to be on here)